jdwrhodes/Music_Recommendation_Website/README.md

 Our primary data source is the Kaggle dataset titled Spotify Dataset 1922-2021, ~600k Tracks which contains information and audio feature measurements fon tracks and artists obtained using the Spotify API.

 ![Tracks Data Head](resources/tracks_datahead.png)

+### Questions For Further Study
+- Can we predict an artist's most popular song based on audio elements?
+- Can we predict the most popular song off an album based on audio elements?
+- Can we use audio elements to predict a song a listener would like?
+- Can we use audio elements of an artist to predict another artist a listener would like?